Nantahala and Pisgah National Forests Plan Revision

 There are many ways to be involved in the development of draft plan and EIS.
 The following are upcoming opportunities:

-- Early 2016 -Help us refine our forest plan content, during development.
-We will share preliminary plan content as it is being developed, in order to provide transparent communication about how the plan is developing, and to create opportunities for iterative input.
+- NOW: Early 2016 -Help us refine our forest plan content, during development.
+We are sharing preliminary plan content as it is being developed, in order to provide transparent communication about how the plan is developing, and to create opportunities for iterative input.

-- Early 2016 - Help us create a plan monitoring program.
+- COMING SOON: March 2016 - Help us create a plan monitoring program.
 We will work with the public and partners to gather input on monitoring questions, approaches, and partner resources.

-- Early 2016 - Provide input to alternative development.
+- Spring 2016 - Provide input to alternative development.
 We will revisit the range of alternatives with the public to ensure we haven’t missed anything as we head in to NEPA analysis.

-- Spring 2016 - Tell us what you think.
+- Fall 2016 - Tell us what you think.
 Release Draft Environmental Impact Statement for formal 90-day NEPA comment period.